adrianskelton/adrianproject5/README.md

 Benefits:

 This innovative website promises a myriad of benefits for users and enthusiasts.
 With a seamless user authentication system, customers can create and manage their accounts.
 The website functionality ensures a smooth navigation experience, allowing users to explore three unique models, perform test payments with Stripe, and efficiently manage their orders.
-The platform encourages user interaction through the creation, modification, and removal of reviews, blog posts, and comments.
+The platform encourages user interaction through the creation, modification, and removal comments and via the facebook page.

 The incorporation of a newsletter signup form not only keeps users informed but also supports targeted marketing initiatives.
 Furthermore, the integration of a Facebook business page amplifies engagement, providing a dynamic space for customers to interact and explore a wealth of content related to artists and affiliated products.
 Overall, this website blends convenience, interaction, and information, creating a holistic and rewarding online experience.

 ## Design